 Once the pancreas is identified, subtly angle caudad and to the patient’s right and then left to see as much of it as possible.
 The antrum of the stomach almost always cuts off the tail.

 The pancreas is about 2-3 cm deep throughout but it is thicker in the tail.
-There is a technique for viewing the tail of the pancreas can only be seen from a left lateral intercostal view where it lies caudad of the spleen and anterior to the left kidney as shown in the following image.
+There is a technique for viewing the tail of the pancreas from a left intercostal view but it is rare to get the view in most adults, so we don’t consider it part of the IMBUS toolkit.

 Acute pancreatitis usually causes ileus, which can make viewing the pancreas more difficult.
 Inflammation causes edema, resulting in an enlarged, hypoechoic pancreas.
 Here is a case of diffuse, acute pancreatitis.

 More pertinent for the clinic are the later complications of pancreatitis, such as chronic pancreatitis and pseudocyst.
 Chronic pancreatitis is notable for the appearance of calcifications and increased echogenicity in the pancreas.
 The following case easily shows the calcifications.

 Another characteristic feature of chronic pancreatitis is dilated pancreatic ducts, which may look like vessels, but show no flow with color flow/power Doppler.
 Here are some dilated pancreatic ducts in chronic pancreatitis, along with calcifications.